Studio-Link/mix/README.md

-# Studio Link - Mix
+# Studio Link - Mix Rooms

-Next generation decentralized social network with voice/video and broadcasting support.

-## Roadmap

-- OAuth2 support
-- ActivityPub
-- WebRTC
-- RTMP Broadcasting
-- Server/Client Recording
+Remote Podcasting and live video/audio conversation with your audience

 ## Installation from Source